Jamesb13579/absolute-fitness/README.md

     * Test that when clicking certain images or text you will be brougth to the right place.

 ### Products page
-Manual testing was conducted on the following elements of the [Recipe Page](https://my-tasty-eats.herokuapp.com/lamb-chops-with-rosemary-and-garlic/) and [Edit Recipe Page](https://my-tasty-eats.herokuapp.com/edit-recipe/lamb-chops-with-rosemary-and-garlic):
+Manual testing was conducted on the following elements of the Product Page and Add Product Page]:

 * Test that products can be added to the basket.